71-73 Amherst Street

 Living room baseboard: original ogee molding used only in the more "public" part of the house

-Front door: original (although bottom cut down); federal style: cross and bible pattern
+Front door: original (although bottom cut down); Federal style: cross and bible pattern

 2-panel batten door: original; probably from in front of the kitchen stairs

-Fireplace is not original to house.
+Fireplace is not original to house, but is authentic to the 1830s.

 Bedroom : Originally, there was plaster under the beams.